nikkijuk/pigeongram/README.md

 ### decision gateway for archival

 Archiving process step is on default path.
-Archiving process step won't be reached if condition of not arhiving is selected, otherwise message is archived.
+Archiving process step won't be reached if condition of not archiving is selected, otherwise message is archived.

 - condition type: Expression
 - expression: "#{archive == "no"}"